Hepatitis C medications: A review and update for patients

 - Write the names and amounts of the medicines you are taking.
 Carry this information with you at all times.

-For more information about hepatitis C treatment, see our patient tutorial, contact the Centers for Disease Control and Prevention (CDC) Hepatitis Toll-Free Information Line at 1-888-4 HEPCDC (1-888-443-7232), or visit the CDC website at http://www.cdc.gov/hepatitis/index.htm.
+For more about hepatitis C treatment, see our patient information, contact the Centers for Disease Control and Prevention (CDC) Hepatitis Toll-Free Information Line at 1-888-4 HEPCDC (1-888-443-7232), or visit the CDC website at http://www.cdc.gov/hepatitis/index.htm.